lschierer/RUT/packages/luke/20070813/the-melting-pot-as-a-crock-pot.md

 ---

-title: The melting pot as a crock pot
+title: "The melting pot as a crock pot"
 date: 2007-08-13 14:56:35
 tags:
   -  politics-law